Distributed Systems: Why

 Data Centers Racks and Host

-You should be aware how the data center is architected or how data centers are arranged.
+You should be aware how the data center is architected or how they are arranged.
 Data centers have racks and racks have hosts, so you have to understand that what is the latency between talking across racks or cross hosts or what are the worst-cases that can happen if a rack goes down or if the entire data center goes down.
 Then we have CPU memory hard drive and network bandwidth all of these are limited resources so when you design your system you need to consider how do you work around these limitations and how do you improve the throughput latencies and scale your system along these limited resources.

 Random and Sequential Read and Write